 Some KIT productions are made to travel!
 Few interpreters, easy set and music, and a lot of fun!
 Need to know more?
 Contact KIT to bring such productions to your theaters, schools, communities and international audience.

-Shows for High Schools – Universities – Colleges
+Shows for High Schools – Universities – Colleges (and General audience)

 The shows are in English except for where otherwise noticed